Welcome to Kansas Library Express

 - The label should be inserted in the clear label window in the Kansas Library Express nylon bag or plastic tub.
 It is suggested that you attach the label to a 3×5 card to keep it securely in place.
 When a different container without a label window is used, the label should be securely taped to the package.
 Be sure to remove or mark through old shipping information if using a re-purposed box.

 - Each bag, box, or tub should contain materials for only one destination.

 - When possible, use nylon transit bags provided by Kansas Library Express.
-Plastic shipping tubs are also available for purchase at cost from Kansas Library Express.
+Plastic shipping tubs are also available from Kansas Library Express.
 However, materials can be shipped in sealed boxes, sturdy envelopes, and ANY transit bags or tubs you may have.
 The exception is use of bags or tubs labeled KCMLIN, MOBIUS, KCLC or First Choice.
 These bags are the property of a different courier service used by some Kansas libraries.
 Please return those bags or tubs to the Kansas Library Express office.